 In 2008, his sophomore campaign, the 5’8″, 165-pound Dustin Pedroia had a career-best season.
 He hit .323 while leading the American League with 213 hits and 118 runs scored.
 He was voted MVP of the A.L. while also winning the first of his four Gold Gloves.
 Displaying unlikely power for a player of his physical stature, Pedroia hit 17 home runs (with 83 RBI) and led the majors with 54 doubles.
 In addition, he stole 20 bases while getting caught just once.

-Pedroia, who dubbed himself the “Laser Show” starting back in his college days, would never come close to another MVP but he was a consistent two-way threat with his bat and glove.
+Pedroia, who dubbed himself the “Laser Show” starting back in his college days, would never come close to another MVP, but he was a consistent two-way threat with his bat and glove.
 After being limited to 75 games in 2010 thanks to breaking his foot on a foul ball, Pedroia returned in 2011 to have arguably his best season; he slashed .307/.387/.474 while establishing career highs in home runs (21), RBI (91), OPS+ (131), Defensive Runs Saved (18), and WAR (8.0).

 The 2013 World Series and Beyond

 Overall, in his first seven full MLB seasons, Dustin Pedroia hit .305 with a 118 OPS+ and an average WAR of 5.6 per season.
 In 2013, the Red Sox returned to the Fall Classic, with Pedroia leading the team in WAR in the regular season (6.1).
-In the postseason the Sox hitting biggest star was, as usual, David Ortiz.
+In the postseason, the Sox’ hitting biggest star was, as usual, David Ortiz.
 Still, Pedroia flashed the leather in the World Series.
 This diving stop kept a run off the board in Game 2; FOX analyst Tim McCarver called Pedroia the “most creative” second baseman in the game.

 The 2013 campaign was Pedroia’s last as an All-Star.
-In 2014, even in an off-season offensively by his standards (99 OPS+), the now 30-year old Pedroia led the team in WAR (4.7).
+In 2014, even in an off-season offensively by his standards (99 OPS+), the now 30-year-old Pedroia led the team in WAR (4.7).
 In 2015, Pedey was limited to 93 games due to a persistent hamstring injury.
 Also, for the first time, one of the metrics that track defensive prowess, Defensive Runs Saved (DRS), ranked him as below average with the glove.

 Pedroia had a renaissance campaign in 2016.
 Healthy for the first time in years, he played in 154 games, posting a robust .318/.376/.449 slash line (117 OPS+) along with 201 hits, 105 runs scored, and a 5.4 WAR.

 As we’ve documented, Pedroia’s 2017 season was marred by the Machado slide on April 21st.
 Even at less than 100% health, he played in 105 games but at less than normal Dustin Pedroia standards.
 Offensively, he was barely above average with a 101 OPS+; defensively, he was credited with -2 DRS.
 This translated to a 2.5 WAR, the lowest of his career since his pre-rookie 2006 cup of coffee.
-2018 and 2019, as we’ve seen, were lost seasons (9 games played in too) and Pedroia did not play in 2020.
+2018 and 2019, as we’ve seen, were lost seasons (9 total games played in both), and Pedroia did not play in 2020.

 Dustin Pedroia’s Hall of Fame Credentials

-Considering that he only played 11 full seasons (2007-17) and finished with just 6,777 career plate appearances, Dustin Pedroia’s Hall of Fame case will by necessity be based on his peak performance and accomplishments, not upon having reached landmark career numbers.
+Considering that he only played 11 full seasons (2007-17) and finished with just 6,777 career plate appearances, Dustin Pedroia’s Hall of Fame case will, by necessity, be based on his peak performance and accomplishments, not upon having reached landmark career numbers.

 Let’s start with the good news.
 By the “eye” test, Pedroia makes it.
 He was a gritty player, a great fielder who got his uniform dirty diving for balls, the kind of player you want to be in the Hall.